stacs-srg/valipop/docs/usage/guides/java.md

 ### 2.2.
 Installing the configuration

-We will use the config and input files from the [Valipop repository](https://github.com/stacs-srg/population-model).
-To install the repository in the same directory as the valipop JAR file, run the following command
+We will use the config and input files from the [ValiPop repository](https://github.com/stacs-srg/population-model).
+To install the repository in the same directory as the valiPop JAR file, run the following command

 ```shell
 # In a terminal (Windows/MacOs/Linux)